I wasn’t supposed to be here but I am.

 There are several types of ‘Cancerversary‘ that for some, could trigger a mix or range of emotions including gratitude, relief and fear of cancer recurrence or growth.
 These milestones could be the date of a cancer diagnosis, the end of a particular type of treatment (anniversary of surgery etc) or a period since no signs or symptoms of cancer were reported.
 Everybody will handle it their own way – and that’s perfectly understandable.

-The 5-year milestone was significant, I suspect, because it’s a period very frequently used in prognostic outcome statistics.
-When I was researching after my diagnosis, the 5-year figure for metastatic Neuroendocrine Cancer wasn’t that great, in fact, it looked less favourable than more aggressive cancers.
-Then I gradually worked out that the prognostic figures for Neuroendocrine Cancer were very dated (like many other things about Neuroendocrine Cancer online) and did not consider improved diagnostic techniques and the introduction of a plethora of new treatments, in particular somatostatin analogues.
-Consequently, I no longer pay any attention to prognostic statistics – I’m more influenced by the substantial number of long-term survivors I see out there.
+The 5-year milestone was significant, I suspect, because it’s a period very frequently used in cancer prognostic outcome statistics.
+When I was researching after my diagnosis, the 5-year figure for metastatic Neuroendocrine Tumours (NET) wasn’t that great, in fact, it looked less favourable than some cancers known for their aggressiveness.
+Then I gradually worked out that the prognostic figures for NETs were very dated (like many other things about NETs online) and did not consider improved diagnostic techniques and the introduction of a plethora of new treatments, in particular somatostatin analogues.
+However, in cases of metastatic NETs, I have since deduced that 10 years is frequently touted as a surveillance window, an estimate suggested to me by my surgeon.

 Check out the fantastic response to my 7th year ‘cancerversary’ post.
 Click here to be inspired.